-The idea behind the project was that desert kills trees, and we need to help planet by planting more trees.
+The idea behind the project was that desert kills trees, and we need to help the planet by planting more trees.
 So Benjamin and GPP teamed up with a charity company that plants trees.
-He found really cool looking trees in Sharjah desert as well as an artist who created absolutely incredible costumes of deadly creatures.
+He found really cool-looking trees in the Sharjah desert as well as an artist who created absolutely incredible costumes of deadly creatures.

 The whole team behind the project was talented beyond measure… and what I love most is that it was done for a good cause.

-Initially we planned to go to three locations to create 3 images, but unfortunately with the usual Dubai organisation we only managed to do 2 trees.
-Nevertheless Ben took 3 shots that I am sure going to be mindblowing when finished.
-I saw one almost finished, and it is really impressive.
+Initially, we planned to go to three locations to create 3 images, but unfortunately, with the usual Dubai organisation, we only managed to do 2 trees.
+Nevertheless Ben took 3 shots that I am sure going to be amazing when finished.
+I saw one almost finished, and it was really impressive.